suryarajendhran/srm-network-programming/README.md

 # srm_python
-This is the repository containing all the python programs discussed in the course Python Programming (15IT322E).
+This is the repository containing all the programs discussed in the course Network Protocols and Programming (15IT313J).